 He’s written two books: Out in the Army – a biography charting his experiences as an out gay soldier, and Something For The Weekend – which explores chemsex culture in London and beyond.

 1. The Five People You Meet in Heaven, by Mitch Albom

 This is the perfect book for someone who doesn’t particularly believe in god and religion.
 It’s an alternative ending of one’s life and throws out another answer to the great question: What happens next?

 2. The Life and Times of Harvey Milk, by Randy Shilts

 Harvey Milk is one of my heroes.
 I’m fascinated by who he was and the life he lead before becoming a beacon of gay rights and the gay rights movement of America.
-The book informs the reader that although Milk’s public life was surrounded with intolerance and ultimately ended in tragedy; his personal life was equally as hard fought and contributed to hugely to his untimely end.
+The book informs the reader that although Milk’s public life was surrounded with intolerance and ultimately ended in tragedy; his personal life was equally as hard fought.

 3. The Kite Runner, by Khaled Hosseini

 I read the Kite Runner whilst serving in Basra in 2007 and was incredibly moved by the story and the underlying theme of personal and cultural tragedy felt by the people of Afghanistan in the latter part of the last century.